akosiorek/akosiorek.github.io/_notes/2023-02-04-injecting_3d_into_image_diffusion.markdown

 If text-to-image models really know about 3D geometry, maybe we don't need all that 3D data?
 Maybe we can just use the image models and either extract their 3D knowledge, or perhaps somehow nudge them to preserve geometry across multiple generated images.
 <!-- - it turns out that we can, at least in some cases, leverage pretrained image diffusion models as priors for 3D -->
-It turns out that both approaches are possible, do not require re-training the text-to-image models, and correspond to [DreamFusion](https://dreamfusion3d.github.io)/[Score Jacobian Chaining](https://pals.ttic.edu/p/score-jacobian-chaining) and [SceneScapes](https://scenescape.github.io), respectively.
+It turns out that both approaches are possible, do not require re-training the text-to-image models, and correspond to extracting geometry from an image model ([DreamFusion](https://dreamfusion3d.github.io) and [Score Jacobian Chaining](https://pals.ttic.edu/p/score-jacobian-chaining)), and injecting geometry into an image model ([SceneScapes](https://scenescape.github.io)), respectively.

 <!-- - in this blog, I'm going to talk about one such case: injecting geometry into a text-to-image diffusion model -->
 In this blog I'm going to talk about the latter, which injects explicit geometry into a text-to-image diffusion model.

+### Extracting Geometry from an Image Model
+dreamfusion

+### Injecting Geometry into an Image Model
-I've been actually working on this idea for a couple of weeks now, but now that it is published (as of 3 days ago), I don't have to work on it any more and can write this blog instead :)
+I've actually started working on this idea a couple of weeks before [SceneScapes](https://scenescape.github.io) was published.
+Now, with the problem mostly solved, I can describe the (published) approach in this blog :)

+The main idea behind the SceneScapes algorithm is that an image diffusion model is able to correct image imperfections with its superb inpainting abilities.
+Now imagine that we have an image captured from a given camera position, and we pretend to move to a different camera position.
+We can now warp the image we have into what that image would look like if seen from the new camera position.
+This image will be imperfect:
+- Specularities and other view-dependent lighting effects will be incorrect.
+- It will have holes because not everything was observed.

+But mostly, the image will look ok.
+The diffusion model can fill in the holes, and possibly even fix the lighting artifacts: there you go, we just created a new image, taken from a different camera position, that is geometrically consistent (distances are the same) and semantically consistent (the things visible in the first image are still there and are the same).
+The best part?
+We used an off-the-shelf pretrained image model.
+It doesn't even have to be a diffusion model: all we need is the inpainting ability.

+#### Technical: SceneScapes Algorithm

 <!-- - algorithm -->

-A naive version of the SceneScapes algorithm requires:
+A naive version of the [SceneScapes](https://scenescape.github.io) algorithm requires:
 - a pretrained text-to-image diffusion model capable of inpainting missing values,
 - a pretrained depth-from-a-single-image predictor,
 - a method to infer intrinsic camera parameters for an RGBD image,